hashmap-kz/pgrwl/README.md

 ## 💾 Notes on `fsync` (since the utility works in synchronous mode **only**):

-* After each WAL segment is written, an fsync is performed on the currently open WAL file to ensure durability.
+* After each WAL segment is written, an `fsync` is performed on the currently open WAL file to ensure durability.
-* An fsync is triggered when a WAL segment is completed and the `*.partial` file is renamed to its final form.
+* An `fsync` is triggered when a WAL segment is completed and the `*.partial` file is renamed to its final form.
-* An fsync is triggered when we receive a keepalive msg from then server with 'reply_requested' option set.
+* An `fsync` is triggered when a keepalive message is received from the server with the `reply_requested` option set.
-* Additionally, fsync is called whenever an error occurs during the receive-copy loop.
+* Additionally, `fsync` is called whenever an error occurs during the receive-copy loop.

 ---